bump-sh/docs/docs/help/specifications-support/polymorphism.md

 # Polymorphism

-Bump fully supports polymorphism for OpenAPI and AsyncAPI, commonly called anyOf, oneOf and allOf.
-More details on these discriminators can be found on each specification documentation:
+Bump.sh fully supports polymorphism for OpenAPI and AsyncAPI, commonly called anyOf, oneOf and allOf.
+More details on these combinators can be found on each specification documentation:

 - [OpenAPI](https://spec.openapis.org/oas/v3.1.0#discriminator-object)
 - [AsyncAPI](https://www.asyncapi.com/docs/reference/specification/v2.5.0#schemaComposition)